kellyjadams/spotify-data-analyze/README.md

 # Spotify Listening Logger (Cloud Run + BigQuery)

-This project logs my currently playing Spotify track **every minute** using a Python app deployed on **Google Cloud Run**.
-The data is streamed into **BigQuery**, enabling powerful real-time and historical analysis of your listening habits.
+This is a personal data project to demonstrate my **data engineering** and **analytics engineering** skills.
+It automatically logs my Spotify listening history every minute using a **Python app deployed on Google Cloud Run**, storing the data in **BigQuery** for analysis and dashboarding.

 ---

+## Why I Built This

+I wanted to explore how to:

+- Build a serverless data pipeline with **Cloud Run**, **Docker**, and **GitHub Actions**
+- Manage secrets securely using `.env` and GitHub Secrets
+- Orchestrate updates using **Cloud Scheduler**
+- Structure data for analysis in **BigQuery**
+- Design pipelines that can scale and support real-time insights

+This project combines core cloud and analytics engineering tools to build something end-to-end—from ingestion to visualization.

+---

-## Features
+## Key Features

-- Polls Spotify every minute to capture now-playing tracks
+- Polls Spotify every minute for now-playing tracks
-- Writes rich metadata (track, artist, genre, popularity, etc.) to BigQuery
+- Logs detailed track metadata: artist, album, genre, popularity, and more
-- Secure credentials via environment variables or GitHub Secrets
+- Streams data into BigQuery for historical and real-time analysis
+- Built with a containerized Python app using Flask
-- Deployable via Cloud Run and GitHub Actions (CI/CD)
+- CI/CD enabled via GitHub Actions
-- Ready for Looker Studio dashboards or custom analytics
+- Ready for Looker Studio dashboards or custom SQL analytics

+---

+## Technical Skills Demonstrated

+- **Python** for API ingestion and transformation
+- **Cloud Run + Docker** for serverless deployment
+- **GitHub Actions** for CI/CD automation
+- **BigQuery** for cloud-native analytics and schema design
+- **Cloud Scheduler** for orchestrated polling
+- **Environment variable management** for secret handling

 ---